 Sebum is released through the same pore through which hair grows, which means that hair must be washed frequently to prevent product build up and excess moisture that can block the entrance through which sebum is released.
-When the sebaceous gland becomes blocked from excreting sebum on the scalp and hair, it prevents the natural lubrication of hair, hindering hair health and vitality.
-This is why we shouldn't grease our scalp, because doing so blocks pores and prevents the release of sebum to the scalp and hair, click here to find out more.
+When the sebaceous gland becomes blocked from excreting sebum on the scalp and hair, it prevents the natural lubrication of hair, hindering hair health and vitality, so we should wash our hair frequently to prevent this from happening.
+Also we should refrain from greasing our scalp, because doing so blocks pores and prevents the release of sebum to the scalp and hair, click here to find out more.
 Sebum creates a thin and slightly greasy film over hair cells which helps to prevent the excessive loss of water from hair which assists in keeping the hair hydrated.

 Afro Hair and Sebaceous Glands